 - Fill up all the forms required to report the incident and have your employer sign and mailed to the insurer.

-- See an approved doctor and not the doctor of your choice unless it is acceptable by your insurer.
+- See an approved doctor and not the doctor of your choice unless it is acceptable to your insurer.

-- If injury or illness prevents you from working, keep your supervisor on the loop for your progress.
+- If injury or illness prevents you from working, keep your supervisor in the loop about your progress.

 - Keep track of the time you are not at work because of the injury

 - Keep all pertinent records like hospital bills, doctor’s visits, rehabilitation records, and medical equipment if needed.